hyperstack-org/hyperstack/README.md

 - No policy class:
 If you don't define a policy file, nothing will happen because nothing will get connected.
-By default synchromesh will look for a `ApplicationPolicy` class.
+By default HyperMesh will look for a `ApplicationPolicy` class.
 - Wrong version of pusher-fake  (pusher-fake/base vs. pusher-fake/rspec)
 See the Pusher-Fake gem repo for details.
 - Forgetting to add require pusher in application.js file